 Lignum Vitae Guaiacum spp.

-Also known as: auyacan, palo santo, greenheart
+Also know as: auyacan, palo santo, greenheart

 Guaiacum is a genus of six species of trees native to Central America and the Caribbean.
 The genus includes G. officinale and G. sanctum, both small (7-10 m in height), slow-growing trees that produce the highly valued wood known as lignum vitae (“wood of life”).
 It is the densest and hardest wood known.
 Because the wood is self-oiling, lignum vitae was a popular choice for steamship bearings and for use in equipment like pulleys; composite materials eventually replaced it in marine construction and heavy machinery, and now the wood is mostly used in carvings.